yomarguti/codestream/vscode/docs/dev.md

 ### Connecting to a CodeStream backend environment (common)

-You'll find a number of preconfigured workspace files in the vscode-codestream base folder.
+You'll find a number of preconfigured workspace files in the codestream base folder.

 Most likely, you can start with [pd.code-workspace](https://pd-api.codestream.us/c/XeVt1z0FRWDASwNz/oKXkL03ESYi1xHxRM8akig) for most work.
 The "pd" prefix stands for "Persistent Development" and is for most on-going product development.
+This only applies to CodeStream employees and contractors.

 ### Writing your own workspace files (less common)